Cinderella Nine: Anime

 On July 30, 2018, the official Twitter account of the original game announced that an anime television series adaptation of the game would be produced.
 The staff and release date for the series were announced on October 25, 2018.
 The series is directed by Susumu Kudo and animated by TMS Entertainment, with Jin Tanaka writing the scripts and Takayuki Noguchi designing the characters.
 The cast reprised their roles from the game.
 It aired from April 7 to July 7, 2019 on TV Tokyo and other channels.
 The broadcast of episode 8 was delayed for 3 weeks, due to coverage of the 2019 French Open.
-Sentai Filmworks licensed the show in December 2019 for release across various regions including the Americas, Europe, and Oceania.
+The game will end service on December 17, 2024, with the game being updated to a limited offline version.

 The opening theme is "Etude" (エチュード) performed by Mewhan, while the ending theme is a cover of Noriyuki Makihara's song "Donna Toki mo" (どんなときも), performed by Nozomi Nishida, Reina Kondō, Saki Minami, and Honoka Inoue under their respective character names.
 Crunchyroll streamed the series.
+Sentai Filmworks licensed the show in December 2019 for release across various regions including the Americas, Europe, and Oceania.